bmcage/odes/README.md

     * Historical solvers: *lsodi* and *ddaspk* are available for comparison reasons.
 Use *ida* instead!

 # Documentation

+A basic API manual is available at [Read The Docs](http://scikits-odes.readthedocs.io/en/latest/).
+At the moment, this doc is only a barebones version.

 ## Example use
 Since 2.2.0, a new API is available, which will become the default.
 Typical usage is: